ScalableOrg/fintech-lite/README.md

 ## Branches
-Branches are prperly named and created per feature.
+Branches are properly named and created per feature.
 So to see the code for a particular feature, you can switch to the corresponding branch in the UI.
 ## Contributions

 ### Feature Requests